-Due to the recent emergence of harmful algal blooms (HABs) in surface water bodies across the United States, the Illinois Department of Public Health (IDPH) and the Illinois EPA are conducting surveillance programs to detect HAB events and associated illnesses.
+Due to the emergence of harmful algal blooms (HABs) in surface water bodies across the United States, the Illinois Department of Public Health (IDPH) and the Illinois Environmental Protection Agency (Illinois EPA) are conducting surveillance to detect HAB events and associated illnesses.

-What should I do if I See or Have Been Exposed to a Bloom?
+What Should I do if I See or Have Been Exposed to a Bloom?